Snowbound 2026 Has Changed Venues (an ode to New England ski retail)

 Maybe.

-Most likely this applies to ski hardgoods, for which sales have dropped over the past few years.
+Looking closer at ski hardgoods, sales for which have dropped over the past few years, we can make some reasonable assumptions.

 In the end, who's the big loser from such a thing?